Find out about land claims negotiations and other talks with partners to advance reconciliation across Canada.

 Negotiated agreements strengthen relationships and resolve longstanding disputes in a balanced way that respects the rights of Indigenous peoples and all Canadians.
 These co-developed agreements can also be a key path to economic growth, creating new investment opportunities for the benefit of communities today as well as future generations.

 About land claims and Indigenous rights

 The Government of Canada and Indigenous groups are working together to address many different land-related disputes through negotiations.
 These outstanding issues are commonly called land claims but not all of them are alike and they are addressed in different ways.

 Many of these disputes are rights-based.
 Treaty rights and Aboriginal rights (commonly referred to as Indigenous rights) are recognized and affirmed by Section 35 of the Constitution Act, 1982 and are also a key part of the United Nations Declaration on the Rights of Indigenous Peoples, which Canada has committed to adopt.

-Some land-related topics are being addressed through Recognition of Indigenous Rights and Self-Determination discussions.
+Some land-related topics are being addressed through Recognition of rights discussion tables.
 Through these discussions, Canada and Indigenous groups are exploring new ways of working together.